OctopusDeploy/docs/src/pages/integrations/new-relic/new-relic-complete-deployment.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2024-04-16
+title: >-
-title: 'New Relic - Complete Deployment'
+    New Relic - Complete Deployment
 description: >-
     Notifies [New Relic](https://newrelic.com) of a deployment.
 Sends the revision/version number, deployer, etc from the Octopus deployment.
 navMenu: false